yujiri8/yujiri.xyz/software/haskell.md

 ---

-So Haskell has soundly failed to replaced Python as my go-to.
-It definitely taught me a lot about type system theory and stuff.
-I still don't have a settled opinion on the whole enforced functional purity thing yet.
-I do think the idea of lazy evaluation is really cool in principle (especially the analogy to [metaphysics](/protagonism/metaphysics)), and referential transparency is cool.
-But it does make anything involving IO, state, or a shared global environment way more convoluted than it ever was, and as clever as the solutions are, I'm not certain if this whole radical approach is worth it.
+Haskell definitely taught me a lot about type system theory and language design.
+But there are a few reasons I won't be going farther with it.

-Since the last time I worked on Haskell, I've dabbled in OCaml, which showed me that a lot of Haskell's ideas can be kept without completely abandoning impurity.
-I'm not sure what I think of that - it felt so great to have looping back, but maybe it gives up most of the benefits too?
-(I also won't be learning OCaml because the package management / build system hell seems somehow even worse than Haskell's).
+The biggest one is that [I don't believe in pure functional programming anymore](https://yujiri.xyz/software/why_not_functional).
+I was still unsettled on it when I last touched Haskell; it was mostly [Rust](https://yujiri.xyz/software/rust) that convinced me, by showing that most of the benefits of functional programming can be had without outlawing side effects.

-But actually, the main reason I don't plan to continue learning Haskell is that I found out about [Idris](https://deque.blog/2017/06/14/10-things-idris-improved-over-haskell/).
+The other reason is that I found out about [Idris](https://deque.blog/2017/06/14/10-things-idris-improved-over-haskell/).
 Idris seems like basically a remake of Haskell with design mistakes and historical artifacts fixed.
-I've heard it's not quite ready to compete yet, but I'm sure it will soon, and there's no way I'd choose Haskell over all the improvements listed in that pitch article.
-It also seems like the effort I put into learning Haskell will carry over with about 90% efficiency (I played with Idris a bit).
+If I ever do want to use a pure functional language, I'd go for Idris.
+It seems like the effort I put into learning Haskell would carry over with about 90% efficiency (I played with Idris a bit).